-An Evening with Rich Lerner: Stories from the World of Sports Broadcasting
+An Evening with Emmy Award–Winner Rich Lerner: Inside the Stories, Strategy & Psychology of Elite Sports Media

 Penn Club of New York